justin-p/hugo-testing/content/cheatsheets/programming/dockerfile/index.md

 ### The title of the page in menu will be postfixed by this HTML content
 # post : ""
 ### The description for the content.
-description : "A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image."
+description : "How to write a Dockerfile.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image."
 ### The datetime assigned to this page.
 date : 2020-03-10T16:36:30+01:00
 ### Appears as the tail of the output URL.
 A value specified in front matter will override the segment of the URL based on the filename.